oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

     TOKEN_GENERATE,

     TOKEN_ERROR,
-    TOKEN_EOF
+    TOKEN_EOF   /* end of file */
 } TokenType;
 {% endhighlight %}

 Be aware that these types are depended of your requirements and syntax choices.
+The types 'TOKEN_ERROR' and 'TOKEN_EOF' are probably useful for every project to identify the end of the file and to help find mistakes in the script file.

 To keep track of where we are in the file and what we are currently scanning we define the following struct to help us with
 that: